AlexBezuska/Splat-3D/README.md

 3. Run `npm install` inside the project folder
 4. Run `npm start` inside the project folder
 5. Navigate to [localhost:4000](localhost:4000) in your browser

-# Sharing your game

-1. Run `npm run build` inside the project folder
-2. Zip and distribute build folder - or - Rename, upload, and serve build directory from your website
-# Splat-3D